Grenzmuseum Schifflersgrund

 Are there restrooms and cafes?

-Facilities may be available within or near the museum, but check the official website for detailed information about amenities.
+Facilities may be available; confirm with the official website for the latest information on amenities.

 What should I wear?

-Dress comfortably according to the weather, and consider layers if you plan to explore the surrounding area after your visit.
+Dress comfortably and consider layers, especially if you plan to explore outdoor areas or if the weather is variable.

 Location